KxSystems/docs/docs/ml/automl/ug/index.md

 -   `tab` is unkeyed tabular data from which the models will be created
 -   `tgt` is the target vector
--   `ftype` type of feature extraction being completed on the dataset as a symbol (``` `fresh/`normal```)
+-   `ftype` type of feature extraction being completed on the dataset as a symbol (`` `fresh/`normal``)
--   `ptype` type of problem, regression/class, as a symbol (``` `reg/`class ```)
+-   `ptype` type of problem, regression/class, as a symbol (` `reg/`class ``)
--   `dict` is one of `::` for default behaviour, a kdb+ dictionary or path to a user defined flat file for modifying default parameters.
+-   `dict` is one of `::` for default behavior, a kdb+ dictionary or path to a user-defined flat file for modifying default parameters.

-Returns the date and time at which the run was initiated
+returns the date and time at which the run was initiated.

 The default setup saves the following items from an individual run:

-1. The best model, saved as a hdf5 file, or "pickled" byte object.
+1. The best model, saved as a HDF5 file, or ‘pickled’ byte object.
 2. A saved report indicating the procedure taken and scores achieved.
 3. A saved binary encoded dictionary denoting, the procedure to be taken for reproducing results, running on new data and outlining all important information relating to a run.
 4. Results from each step of the pipeline published to console.

-!!!Note
 The following shows the execution of the function `.automl.run` in a regression task for a non-time series application.
-Data and implementation code is provided for other problem types however for brevity output is only displayed in full for one example.
+Data and implementation code is provided for other problem types however for brevity, output is displayed in full for one example only.

 ```q
 // Non time-series example table